khaledmadix/SAA-Project/README.md

 EC2 instances and ALB are in public subnets for user accessibility.

 # 📈 High Availability Features
 Redundant setup across Availability Zone 1 & 2.

 Auto Scaling ensures the app scales up/down based on demand.

 All tiers are fault-tolerant and scalable.

+# Manara AWS SAA Project
+Done by Khaled Madi
+khaledmadi40@gmail.com